LukasPatzke/homebridge-eufy-robovac/README.md

 If `hideErrorSensor` is not supplied or set to false, a Motion Sensor that is active when the vacuum has an error will also be added.
 If `useSwitchService` is true, main Vacuum will be a switch instead of fan.
 if `debugLog` is enabled (set to true), the underlying library will outut many logs.

+If you experience connection problems, it might help to supply the ip address in addition to the deviceId.

 ### Get Device ID & Local Key